climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 For example:

-- Electric vehicles and infrastructure are becoming more popular
+- The highest anticipated growth is in automotive, power generation, and electrical efficiency.  <!--citation.
+MCJ Podcast??-->
-- Voluntary Carbon Markets started as a popular solution, but have recently been hit by a round of layoffs to criticism in the press on overstated benefits
+- Voluntary Carbon Markets started as a popular solution, but have recently been hit by a round of layoffs, due to public criticism on overstated benefits

-As we [continue writing the Handbook](contribute), we will better be tracking news on Solution viability in the marketplace.
+As we [continue writing the Handbook together](contribute), we will better be tracking news on Solution viability in the marketplace.

 ---